Mahmudullah: Captaincy

-In January 2018, during the Bangladesh Tri-series final against Sri Lanka, permanent Test captain Shakib injured his left little finger which resulted in bruising and swelling and ruled out from the Test series against Sri Lanka.
+In January 2018, during the tri-nation series final against Sri Lanka, permanent Test captain Shakib injured his left little finger which resulted in bruising and swelling and was ruled out of the Test series against Sri Lanka.
 With that Mahmudullah was named as captain of the Test team.
 On 31 January 2018, he became the tenth player to lead Bangladesh in Tests.
 Shakib Al Hasan was also ruled out of the first T20I, with Mahmudullah once again named as captain in his place.
-Under his captaincy, Bangladesh recorded their highest total in T20Is (193/5), but finally lost the match for Sri Lanka in Tri-nation Series in Bangladesh.
+Under his captaincy, Bangladesh recorded their highest total in T20Is (193/5), but finally lost the match to Sri Lanka in Tri-nation Series in Bangladesh.
 In the next match against Sri Lanka in Nidahas Trophy, Bangladesh scored 200 runs for the first time when they chased down 214 to win the game.
 On 16 March, Mahmudullah scored an unbeaten 43 runs and made Bangladesh qualified for the Nidahas trophy final by hitting a six in the last decisive over to reach the target 160 runs for victory against Sri Lanka in the semi-final match.

 In April 2018, he was one of ten cricketers to be awarded a central contract by the Bangladesh Cricket Board (BCB) ahead of the 2018 season.
 He was named captain in the squad for the home series against West Indies but Shakib al Hasan returned and captained.

-2019 Cricket World Cup and beyond
+2019 Cricket World Cup

 In April 2019, he was named in Bangladesh's squad for the 2019 Cricket World Cup.

 For his poor performance in Test cricket, he was suggested by BCB to focus only on limited formats, henceforth in March 2020, when BCB published its new revised contract he was only given White ball contract.

 In July 2021, he was added to Bangladesh's test squad for the one-off Test against Zimbabwe, after a gap of 17 months.
 The match was his 50th test match and he scored an unbeaten 150 runs, his career best in the first innings and making a 191-run partnership with Taskin Ahmed for ninth wicket, highest for Bangladesh, helping Bangladesh to win the test match by 220 runs.
 Eventually, he announced his retirement from test cricket after this match as well.
 On 20 July 2021, during the tour of Zimbabwe, Mahmudullah played in his 200th ODI match.
 In September 2021, Mahmudullah was named as the captain of Bangladesh's squad for the 2021 ICC Men's T20 World Cup.

+2023 Cricket World Cup

+Mahmudullah was included in the Bangladesh squad for the 2023 Cricket World Cup.
+He was the top-scorer for Bangladesh in the tournament with 328 runs.
+Against South Africa, he scored the sole century for Bangladesh in this world cup, scoring 111 runs at the Wankhede Stadium.
+He also scored a fifty against Pakistan at Eden Gardens.